Kas1398/Kassu_ans4/activity1/README.md

 1. Merge-sort has better worst case performance than quicksort.
 So why Quick-sort is considered better than Merge-sort?
 Refer to the following article https://www.geeksforgeeks.org/quicksort-better-mergesort/

+Answer:
+    - Auxiliary Space : Mergesort uses extra space, quicksort requires little space and exhibits good cache locality.

+    -The worst case of quicksort O(n2) can be avoided by using randomized quicksort.

+    - Merge sort is better for large data structures: Mergesort is a stable sort, unlike quicksort and heapsort, and can be easily adapted to operate on linked lists and very large lists stored on slow-to-access media such as disk storage or network attached storage.

 2. Refer to the following article.
 Analyze the complexity of the Merge-sort algorithm. https://www.softwaretestinghelp.com/merge-sort/

+   Answer:
+        - The time complexity for merge sort is the same in all three cases (worst, best and average) as it always divides the array into sub-arrays and then merges the sub-arrays taking linear time.
+        - Merge sort uses the “divide and conquer” strategy which divides the array or list into numerous sub arrays and sorts them individually and then merges into a complete sorted array.

 3. Refer to the following article.
 Analyze the complexity of the Quick-sort algorithm. https://www.softwaretestinghelp.com/quick-sort/

+   Answer:
+        - Quicksort is faster and works efficiently for sorting data structures.
+Quicksort is a popular sorting algorithm and sometimes is even preferred over merge sort algorithm.